pydanny/pydanny-v2/_posts/posts2021/2021-03-01-git-cheatsheet.md

 git commit -am "I am committing everything"
 ```

-## Pushing my branch up*
+# Pushing my branch up*

 ```
 git push origin my-new-branch
 ```

-## Squashing all commits
+# Squashing all commits into a new one

-Rebase is fundamental to working on Kraken but I always screw up rebases unless I think real hard.
+Rebase is fundamental to working on Kraken.
+Yet unless I really think hard I screw them up.
 Instead, I just squash everything down to one commit and look good in the process.
 Until now, no one has known I copy/pasta this series for all my PRs on Kraken tech.
 Here is how I do it:

 ```
 git checkout my-new-branch